Calorie control guide for men and women

 Planning your meals flexibly

-Based on the guidelines above, which assume you’ll be eating about 3 or 4 times a day, you now have a simple and flexible guide for meal planning.
+Based on the guidelines above, which assume you’ll be eating about 4 times a day, you now have a simple and flexible guide for meal planning.

 - 2 palms of protein dense foods with each meal;